 As for what this vet feeds her own cats, I've seen her mention Wellness.
 Mostly, however, she states that she's feeding her own homemade cat food recipes:

-For those looking to feed commercial canned foods, Dr. Pierson lists several high quality canned cat foods, including Wellness, Evo, and Newman's Own cat food brands.
+For those looking to feed commercial canned foods, Dr. Pierson lists several high quality canned cat foods in addition to Wellness, such as Evo, and Newman's Own cat food brands.

 Shawn Messonnier, DVM